Marxalpha/skin-cancer-detection-api/README.md

-# Skin Cancer Detection App
+# Skin Cancer Detection App's Api

-A web application for automated detection of skin cancer lesions using deep learning.
+This is the backend for the Skin Cancer Detection App Check it out here => [A web application for automated detection of skin cancer lesions using deep learning](https://github.com/saketh-pallempati/skin-cancer-detection-frontend).

 ## Features